 What if I’m walking into another Saturday?
 Or worse?
 What if it’s actually worse?

-So … instead of sliding back down that ramp straight into my safe, comfy bed like I really wanted to, I decided to remember why.
-I had to.
-It was the only way I was going to make it all the way back up there again.
+So … instead of sliding back down that ramp straight into my safe, warm bed like I really wanted to, I decided to stop right there and remember WHY.

 I made myself remember why I do what I do.

 God called me to Nursing.
 And He called me to care.
 And, more importantly, He called me to KEEP caring – even after Saturday.

 Even if Sunday is worse (and, oh my goodness, it actually was).